Local's Guide to a Long Weekend in Asheville, NC (3-Day Itinerary)

 Biltmore Estate (Option 1)

-The Biltmore Estate is the largest privately owned home in the United States and the perfect activity for anyone interested in history, art, gardens.
+The Biltmore Estate is the largest privately owned home in the United States and the perfect activity for anyone interested in history, art, or horticulture.

 Hit the trail in Dupot State Forest (Option 2)

 Triple Falls & High Falls: Located in Dupont State Recreational Forests, this moderate, 2.3 mi. out and back hike takes visitors both falls.
-Film enthusiasts may also enjoy
+Fun fact, Triple Falls is one of the filming locations for the first Hunger Games film.

 Hooker Falls: 0.6 mi, easy out and back trail